What's in this article?

 Today, every piece of content you create should answer this question: What does the reader need to know?

-Keyword stuffing your content will actually hurt your organic search ranking, but working them in naturally will help your chances.
+Keyword stuffing your content will actually hurt your search ranking, but organically working the terms in will help your chances.

 Research keywords (and your competitors’ keywords) before you create any type of content, especially blog posts.
 You can do so with keyword analysis tools such as Ahrefs, SEMrush, and the Google Keyword Research Tool.